Master in Counseling Psychology

 Admission Process

-- You will have to fill up through the university's application portal.
-If you contact or visit our campus, our support staff will be able to assit you.
+- If you contact or visit our campus, our support staff will assist you with the application process.

 -